AlexJamesWright/METHOD/Scrips/IridisEnv/tests_instructions.md

 ## Tests Instructions

-These are instructions to run GPU unit tests as a batch job on Iridis 5
+These are instructions to run GPU or CPU unit tests as a batch job on Iridis 5

 ## Setting up python env